-The CS1000 connects to Avaya SBCE via SM SIP trunk connectivity.
-The Avaya SBCE connects to Centurylink using SIP trunks.
-Various call types were made from CS1000 to and from Centurylink system to verify the interoperability.
+The CS1000 connects to Bell SIP trunk via Avaya SBCE.
+Various call types were made from CS1000 to and from Bell system to verify the interoperability.

 DevConnect Compliance Testing is conducted jointly by Avaya and DevConnect members.
 The jointly-defined test plan focuses on exercising APIs and/or standards-based interfaces pertinent to the interoperability of the tested products and their functionalities.
 DevConnect Compliance Testing is not intended to substitute full product performance or feature testing performed by DevConnect members, nor is it to be construed as an endorsement by Avaya of the suitability or completeness of a DevConnect member's solution